Interlisp/Interlisp.github.io/README.md

 Press Ctrl+C to stop
 ```

 `Hugo` is now running.
-You can go to [http://localhost:1313](http://localhost:1313) to reveiw the locally running version of the website.
+You can go to [http://localhost:1313](http://localhost:1313) to review the locally running version of the website.
 For most changes you should be able to review the text and layout to validate the effects are as expected.

 Once you have validated your changes, create a pull request to merge your changes into the `main` branch.